-The case of PKS1406-076 is intriguing with no overlap between the molecular and 21-cm line absorptions.
-The background radio source is a blazar, exhibits proper motion (0.3\,mas\,yr$^{-1}$) and at mas scales exhibits complex morphology over 180\,pc.
-The \hi\ 21-cm absorption profile in the GMRT spectra shows three well detached components and tentative variability over seven months \citep[][]{Gupta2012}.
-The disparity between the 21-cm and mm molecular absorptions is attributable to the parsec scale structure in the cloud i.e., radio and mm sight lines tracing different media.
-Unfortunately, the presence of \hi\ 21-cm absorption corresponding to the HNC absorption is unknown.
-The GMRT observation to detect \hi\ 21-cm absorption used a narrow (1\,MHz) bandwidth to target the \mgii\ absorption and did not cover the 21-cm line frequency corresponding to the HNC absorption.
+The case of PKS1406-076 is intriguing, with no overlap between the molecular and 21cm line absorptions.
+The background radio source is a blazar that exhibits proper motion (0.3\,mas\,yr$^{-1}$) and complex morphology at mas scales over 180\,pc.
+The \hi\ 21cm absorption profile in the GMRT spectra shows three well-detached components and tentative variability over seven months \citep[][]{Gupta2012}.
+The disparity between the 21cm and mm molecular absorptions is attributable to the parsec-scale structure in the cloud; that is, the radio and mm sight lines trace different media.
+Unfortunately, the presence of \hi\ 21cm absorption corresponding to the HNC absorption is unknown.
+The GMRT observation to detect \hi\ 21cm absorption used a narrow (1\,MHz) bandwidth to target the \mgii\ absorption and did not cover the 21cm line frequency corresponding to the HNC absorption.